kaBeech/tensort/README.md

 how many comparisons are made on average, but it's well over 14.

-Thankfully, Magicsort will only be run in our algorithm if Bubblesort and Exchangesort disagree on an answer.
-Overall the Robustsort we're building that uses Magicsort will still have an average of O(n log n) time efficiency.
+Thankfully, Magicsort will only be run in our algorithm if Bubblesort and Exchangesort disagree on an answer, and then only with 3 elements to sort.
+Overall, the Robustsort we're building that uses Magicsort will still have an average of O(n log n) time efficiency.

 #### Supersort adjudication with Magic